scala/scala3/docs/docs/reference/unused-terms.md

 Note that in the code above the actual implicit arguments for `IsOff` are never used at runtime; they serve only to establish the right constraints at compile time.
 As these parameters are never used at runtime there is not real need to have them around, but they still need to be present at runtime to be able to do separate compilation and retain binary compatiblity.
-Unused parameters are contractually obligated to not be used at runtime, enforcing the essence of evidences on types and allows them to always be optimized away.

 How to define unused parameter?
 -------------------------------